 But there are also the people who are Galloway-ing and end up slowing to a walk right next to another couple who are mid-walk.
 It gives the appearance of 4 across.

-There’re 2 major sections of the race where this occurs: going into and out of the Magic Kingdom.
+There’re two major sections of the race where this occurs: going into and out of the Magic Kingdom.
 It’s a tight fit.

 Leads people to do dumb stuff like this:

-Many First Time Runners & Many Walkers at the Princess Half Marathon
+4. Many First-Time Runners & Many Walkers at the Princess Half Marathon

 Whoa- hold up.
 Don’t stone me.